pmjones/daisy/README.md

         to origin, setting the upstream if not already set.

     sync
-        Rebases the current numbered branch in the daisy chain on the previous one.
-If on the first numbered branch in the daisy chain, rebases on the root branch.
+        Pulls from the remote origin (if there is one), then rebases the current numbered branch in the daisy chain on the previous branch (numbered or "root").
 ```